EJ-20/1001-Introduction-To-Programming/README.md

 # Introduction to programming
-This is the lab problem and problems sets from my computer science 1001 course in Memorial University of Newfoundland.
+Lab problems and problem sets from computer science 1001 written in Python.
+My very first computer science course in MUN.
+This is where I started coding in Python.
-It is also my first github repository.
+Also my first github repository.